yAOwzers/tp/docs/UserGuide.md

 To view the user guide for the notebook mode, type in `help notebook`.

+### Switching between the two modes : `mode`
+Switches from any modes into the notebook mode (at the bookshelf level) or the timetable mode.

+- Switch to the notebook mode

+Format: `mode /n`

+- Switch to the timetable mode

+Format: `mode /t`

 ### Timetable Mode
 The Timetable Mode allows you to manage a list of tasks.
 The following sections explains the various features you can use while you are in the Timetable Mode.